MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ![Transfer wizard connect](media/mover-transfer-wizard-source.png)

-An icon appears and this displays how many possible users are available for migrating.
+An icon appears and displays how many possible users are available for migrating.

 ![Transfer wizard select source](media/mover-transfer-wizard-2.png)

+### Destination users

-Do the same action for connecting to your Office 365 Destination connector.
+Do the same action for connecting to your Office 365 destination Connector.

-1. Select destination and then select the Manage button and then click Connect.
+1. Select **Destination** > **Manage** > **Connect**.

 ![Select destination](media/mover-transfer-wizard-destination.png)

-An icon appears and this displays how many possible users are available for migrating.
+An icon appears and displays how many possible users are available for migrating.

 ![Transfer destination](media/mover-transfer-wizard-destination-2.png)

-You will now want to create the Migration.
+## You will now want to create the Migration.

 Select Continue Migration Setup, and our app moves to the Migration Manager.